willem0boone/EDITO_PH1/docs/EDITO.md

 As part of [DTO-Bioflow](https://dto-bioflow.eu/) [DUC 3](https://dto-bioflow.eu/use-cases/duc-3-assessing-pelagic-biodiversity-and-human-impact), the [PH1/FW5 indicator script](https://github.com/hollam2/PH1_PLET_tool) has been made available in EDITO.
 <br>
 <br>
-Furthermore, a demo pipeline shows how to search and harvesting data from EDITO data lake.
+Furthermore, a demo pipeline shows how to search and harvest data from EDITO data lake.
 The data is preprocessed into monthly aggregated lifeform groups and analyzed using the PH1/FW5 indicator script.

 # Importing PLET data in EDITO